elastio/bon/website/guide/alternatives.md

 This feature isn't available today in `bon`, but it's planned for the future.
 However, it won't be enabled by default, but rather be opt-in like it is in `derive_builder`.

-The problem of this feature is that a setter that pushes an element into a collection like that may confuse the reader in case if only one element is pushed.
-This may hide the fact that the member is actually a collection called `friends` in plural.
-However, this feature is still useful to provide backwards-compatibility when changing the type of a member from `T` or `Option<T>` to `Collection<T>`.
+The problem with this feature is that a setter that pushes an element into a collection like that may confuse the reader in case if only one element is pushed.
+This may hide the fact that the member is actually a collection called `friends` in the plural.
+However, this feature is still useful to provide backwards compatibility when changing the type of a member from `T` or `Option<T>` to `Collection<T>`.

 Alternatively, `bon` provides a separate solution. `bon` exposes the following macros that provide convenient syntax to create collections.